 Arranged over a series of open-plan living spaces, the apartment is nestled between three multilayered roof terraces, where the outdoors comprises interconnected gardens, linked via external, industrial steel staircases.
 Although narrow in its passageways, this three-dimensional sequence is richly magnified by a superb shadows and light interplay through unexpected level changes which instil greater sense of depth.
 Savoured amid floor-to-ceiling, double-height glazed elevations, the intimate rooftop gardens form well-integrated, verdant zones.

-To complement the range of metals in the roof terrace balustrades, staircases, lighting and bespoke planters, we designed perforated and sliced aluminium screens, powder coated in a RAL metallic finish, to conceal air conditioning units at the back roof terrace, and enhance pivotal seclusion from neighbouring commercial offices.
-Developed exclusively with Cadisch Group, these well-fitted, ingenious privacy screens merge cutting-edge technology and individual customisation with on-site metal engineering to produce architectural subtlety.
+To complement the range of metals in the roof terrace balustrades, staircases, lighting and bespoke planters, we designed perforated and expanded aluminium screens, powder coated in a RAL metallic finish, to smartly conceal air conditioning units at the back roof terrace, and enhance pivotal seclusion towards neighbouring commercial offices.
+Developed exclusively with Cadisch Group, these well-fitted, ingenious privacy screens merge cutting-edge technology and customisation with on-site metal engineering to produce architectural subtlety.

 With artworks by Andy Warhol, David Hockney and Damien Hirst featuring extensively throughout the residence, we designed indoor planters to correspond with a colourful and striking visual narrative.
 Apertural troughs planted with succulents underpin the geometry of the models devised for the roof terraces, framing the art discreetly, while a curved vase, placed in an alcove by the entrance, displays a Barrel cactus as a guardian symbolising endurance and autonomy.